michris/wix_multi_lang/README.md

 # Other languages :

 - The code.js example works for 3 languages.
 English (en), Dutch (nl) and German (de)
-- I think the code is self explanary how to extend for other or more languages
+- I think the code is self explanatory how to extend for other or more languages

+---

 <a href="https://www.buymeacoffee.com/Vc3P0zg9X" target="_blank"><img src="buymeacoffee.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>